akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

 Finally, we check if everything is correct.
 We make sure the design follows the rules (Design Rule Check - DRC), matches the plan (Layout Vs. Schematic - LVS), and meets timing requirements (Static Timing Analysis - STA).

+## OPENLANE AND STRIVE CHIPSETS

+OpenLane began as an open-source project aiming to facilitate a genuine open-source tape-out experiment.
+It originated from e-fabless and serves as a platform that incorporates various tools like **Yosys, OpenRoad, Magic, KLlayout**, and other open-source tools.
+OpenLane streamlines the different stages of silicon implementation, making them easier to understand and work with.
+At e-fabless, they have a series of SOC (System on Chip) designs called Strive.
+Strive SOCs are entirely open, featuring open PDK (Process Design Kit), open RTL (Register Transfer Level), and open EDA (Electronic Design Automation) tools.

+The Main aim of Openlane is to **produce clean GDSII without human intervention.**